homemade boozy eggnog

 - 1/2 nutmeg freshly grated, plus more for topping

 - 1/4 teaspoon vanilla bean paste or extract

 - In a medium saucepan, combine the milk, cream, vanilla paste or beans, cinnamon sticks, cinnamon, cloves, anise and half of the ground nutmeg.
 Bring to a gentle simmer, remove from the heat, and allow to steep for 30 minutes.

 - After 30 minutes, warm the milk mixture back up over medium heat.
 In a separate bowl, whisk together egg yolks and sugar until thick and pale yellow in color.

 - Ladle a small amount of the warm milk into the egg yolks and sugar while whisking constantly.
 Repeat 3-4 times until the egg mixture is warm.
 The goal is to temper the eggs so that they don't scramble when they're added to the remaining milk.
 Whisk the egg mixture into the remaining milk while whisking constantly.
 Cook for 4-5 minutes over medium heat while whisking constantly until the eggnog has barely thickened.
-Remove from the heat, whisk in the brandy and remaining nutmeg.
-Strain through a fine mesh strainer into a heat proof container.
-Transfer to the fridge until cold.
-The eggnog gets better with age so it's best served the next day.
+Remove from the heat, whisk in the brandy, rum and remaining nutmeg.
+Strain through a fine mesh strainer into a heat proof container and transfer to the fridge until cold.
+The eggnog gets better with age, so it's best served the next day.